tandasat/Hello-VT-rp/tests/bochs/README.md

 # Bochs Files
 Those files are used to start rhv on Bochs through the `cargo xtask bochs-intel` or `cargo xtask bochs-amd` command.
-For initial setting up of Bochs, see [BUILDING.md](../../BUILDING.md)

 ## Configuration Files